waiel/feedreader/README.md

 - [x] A test that loops through each feed in the `allFeeds` object and ensures it has a name defined and that the name is not empty
 - [x] A new test suite named `"The menu"`
     - [x] A test that ensures the menu element is hidden by default
-    - [x] Atest that ensures the menu changes visibility when the menu icon is clicked.
+    - [x] A test that ensures the menu changes visibility when the menu icon is clicked.
 - [x] A test suite named `"Initial Entries"`
     - [x] A test that ensures when the `loadFeed` function is called and completes its work, there is at least a single `.entry` element within the `.feed` container
 - [x] A test suite named `"New Feed Selection"`
     - [x] A test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes